jaymin0368/training/README.md

 10. Create a cron, in which the latest products (last 3 days) should get auto-assigned to a category.

     a.
 Maximum number of products in that category should be 10.
 If there are no more products to assign, then it should persist the last added products.

+13. Create a custom shipping method with country selection and custom shipping price. - 4 Hours - Completed